Neo-Zionism: Ideology

-Uri Ram contends that Neo-Zionism is not a new phenomenon, instead arguing that it emerged from the Six-Day War in 1967 and the conquest of Jerusalem.
-Ram contends that Jerusalem is the symbolic capital of Neo-Zionism, while Post-Zionism is orientated around Tel Aviv.
-It rose with the anxiety following the near loss of the 1973 war.
+Uri Ram contends that neo-Zionism is not a new phenomenon, instead arguing that it emerged from the Six-Day War in 1967 and the conquest of Jerusalem.
+Ram contends that Jerusalem is the symbolic capital of neo-Zionism, while post-Zionism is orientated around Tel Aviv.
+It rose with the anxiety following the near loss of the Yom Kippur War in 1973.

 Neo-Zionists consider "secular Zionism", particularly the labor version, as too weak on nationalism and that it never understood the impossibility of Arabs and Jews living together in peace.
-Neo-Zionists claim that the Arab attitude to Israel is inherently rooted in anti-Semitism and that it is a Zionist illusion to think living in peace and together with them is possible.
+Neo-Zionists claim that the Arab attitude to Israel is inherently rooted in antisemitism and that it is a Zionist illusion to think living in peace and together with them is possible.
 They consider Arabs in Israel to be a fifth column and to pose a demographic threat to the Jewish majority in Israel.
-From their point of view, the only solution for achieving peace is through "deterrence and retaliation" or preferably "transfer by agreement" of the Israeli Arabs and the Palestinian population of the occupied Palestinian Territories to neighboring Arab states.
+From their point of view, the only solution for achieving peace is through "deterrence and retaliation" or preferably "transfer by agreement" of the Israeli Arabs and the Palestinian population of the occupied Palestinian territories to neighboring Arab states.

-Uri Ram characterizes both Neo-Zionism and Post-Zionism as reactions to the post-nationalist environment.
-For Neo-Zionism, "the weakness of Israeli Nationalism derives from his alienation of Jewish sources and culture (...).
+Uri Ram characterizes both neo-Zionism and post-Zionism as reactions to the post-nationalist environment.
+For neo-Zionism, "the weakness of Israeli Nationalism derives from his alienation of Jewish sources and culture (...).
 Only a new national-religious and orthodox coalition [could] cure Zionism of this moral bankruptcy".
 Neo-Zionists consider all areas under Israeli military control to be part of "the biblical Land of Israel".
 Neo-Zionists assert that the goal of Jewish statehood is not only about creating a safe refuge for Jews but also about the national-historic destiny of the people of Israel in the land of Israel.

-For Uri Ram, Neo-Zionism is a reinterpretation of Zionism that is religious rather than secular.
+For Uri Ram, neo-Zionism is a reinterpretation of Zionism that is religious rather than secular.
 Judaism, instead of being a peripheral cultural tradition, is a core element in his definition.
-In Ram's formulation, Post-Zionism is globalist and liberal, while Neo-Zionism is local and ethno-religious.
-Asima Ghazi-Bouillon challenges Ram's classification of Neo-Zionism as anti-globalist.
-He instead sees some strains of Neo-Zionism as globalist, similar to Neo-Conservatism and Neo-Nationalism.
-Whereas Post-Zionism was a largely unsuccessful direct challenge to Zionism, Neo-Zionism is instead a challenge to Labour Zionism.
-Asima Ghazi-Bouillon argues that Neo-Zionism is not entirely an ethno-religious movement but also incorporates a national security discourse.
+In Ram's formulation, Post-Zionism is globalist and liberal, while neo-Zionism is local and ethno-religious.
+Asima Ghazi-Bouillon challenges Ram's classification of neo-Zionism as anti-globalist.
+He instead sees some strains of neo-Zionism as globalist, similar to neoconservatism and neo-nationalism.
+Whereas post-Zionism was a largely unsuccessful direct challenge to Zionism, neo-Zionism is instead a challenge to Labor Zionism.
+Asima Ghazi-Bouillon argues that neo-Zionism is not entirely an ethno-religious movement but also incorporates a national security discourse.

+Amal Jamal, a professor of political science at Tel Aviv University, is a leading researcher on neo-Zionism.